TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

 (list 1 5 2 1)
 ```

-Here. we’ve generated a list of four elements: 1, 5, 2, and 1.
+Here. weâ€™ve generated a list of four elements: 1, 5, 2, and 1.
 In fact, we can even
 nest lists using the prefix notation:

 ```lisp